 Medicare and Medicaid recipients are entitled to an extensive list of coverage benefits.
 There are generally two ways in which beneficiaries may receive these benefits – “straight/non-managed” and “managed”.
 If someone has “straight/non-managed” Medicare and/or Medicaid, then the government administers these benefits directly – contracting with providers and paying for services.
 When a recipient enrolls in a “managed” plan, the plan receives a monthly premium from Medicare and/or Medicaid and is in turn responsible for supplying the member’s benefits.

-There are four different types of Managed Long-Term Care plans: Partial MLTC, PACE (Programs of All-Inclusive Care for the Elderly), MAP (Medicaid Advantage Plus), and FIDA (Fully Integrated Dual Advantage).
-These four plan types can be broken down into two distinct groups – “partially managed” and “fully managed”.
+There are three types of Managed Long-Term Care plans: Partial MLTC, PACE (Programs of All-Inclusive Care for the Elderly), and MAP (Medicaid Advantage Plus).
+These three plan types can be broken down into two distinct groups – “partially managed” and “fully managed”.
 Partial MLTC plans only “manage” a portion of their members’ Medicaid benefits.
 They do not “manage” their members’ Medicare benefits at all.
-PACE, MAP, and FIDA “manage” all member benefits for both Medicare and Medicaid.
+PACE and MAP “manage” all member benefits for both Medicare and Medicaid.

 The following are descriptions of each plan type:

 When someone enrolls in a Partial MLTC plan, the plan becomes responsible for administering a portion of the member’s Medicaid benefits, while the rest of their benefits remain “straight/non-managed” Medicaid.
 Partial MLTC plans do not affect a member’s Medicare at all.
 If someone has “straight/non-managed” [Original] Medicare, it will remain that way when they enroll in a Partial MLTC plan.

 Partial MLTC plans manage the following Medicaid benefits: